Gulf Cartel: Arrest and extradition

 Osiel Cárdenas Guillén's extradition to the United States from Mexico.

 On 14 March 2003, Cárdenas Guillén was captured in Matamoros, Tamaulipas, in a shootout between the Mexican military and Gulf Cartel gunmen.
 According to government archives, this six-month military operation was planned and carried out in secret; the only people informed were the President Vicente Fox, Mexico's Secretary of Defense Ricardo Clemente Vega García, and Mexico's Attorney General Rafael Macedo de la Concha.
 After his capture, Cárdenas was sent to the federal, high-security prison La Palma.
 However, it was believed that Cárdenas still controlled the Gulf Cartel from prison, and was later extradited to the United States, where he was sentenced to 25 years in a prison in Houston, Texas for money laundering, drug trafficking and death threats to U.S. federal agents.
 While his brother Antonio Cárdenas Guillén led the Gulf Cartel, Cárdenas still made vital orders from La Palma through messages from his lawyers and guards.
 Reports from the PGR and El Universal state that while in prison, Cárdenas and Benjamín Arellano Félix, from the Tijuana Cartel, formed an alliance.
 Moreover, through handwritten notes, Cárdenas gave orders on the movement of drugs along Mexico and to the United States, approved executions, and signed forms to allow the purchase of police forces.

 The arrest and extradition, however, caused several top lieutenants from both the Gulf Cartel and Los Zetas to fight over important drug corridors to the United States, especially the cities of Matamoros, Nuevo Laredo, Reynosa, and Tampico—all in Tamaulipas.
 They also fought for coastal cities Acapulco, Guerrero and Cancún, Quintana Roo; the state capital Monterrey in Nuevo León, and the states of Veracruz and San Luis Potosí.
 Through his violence and intimidation, Heriberto Lazcano took control of both Los Zetas and the Gulf Cartel after Cardenas' extradition.
 Lieutenants that were once loyal to Cárdenas began following the commands of Lazcano, who tried to reorganize the cartel by appointing several lieutenants to control specific territories.
 Miguel Treviño Morales was appointed to look over Nuevo León; Jorge Eduardo Costilla Sánchez in Matamoros; Héctor Manuel Sauceda Gamboa, nicknamed El Karis, took control of Nuevo Laredo; Gregorio Sauceda Gamboa, known as El Goyo, along with his brother Arturo, took control of the Reynosa plaza; Arturo Basurto Peña, alias El Grande, and Iván Velázquez-Caballero alias El Talibán took control of Quintana Roo and Guerrero; Alberto Sánchez Hinojosa, alias Comandante Castillo, took over Tabasco.
-However, continual disagreement was leading the Gulf Cartel and Los Zetas into an inevitable rupture.
+However, continual disagreement was leading the Gulf Cartel and Los Zetas into a rupture.
 On 18 August 2013, Gulf Cartel leader Mario Ramirez Trevino was captured.